tom-metherell/early-life-mh-sleep/README.md

 # Associations between early-life mental health and abnormal sleep duration in midlife: findings from a prospective cohort study in Great Britain
-This repository contains the supplementary data for the paper "Associations between early-life mental health and abnormal sleep duration in midlife: findings from a prospective cohort study in Great Britain" (preprint available at \[OSF LINK\]).
+This repository contains the supplementary data for the paper "Associations between early-life mental health and abnormal sleep duration in midlife: findings from a prospective cohort study in Great Britain" (preprint available at [https://osf.io/a7pqd/]).

 Please review the licensing information at [`LICENCE.md`](https://github.com/tom-metherell/early-life-mh-sleep/blob/main/LICENCE.md) and [`THIRDPARTY.md`](https://github.com/tom-metherell/early-life-mh-sleep/blob/main/THIRDPARTY.md) before reusing any software in this repository.